matthewyang204/pyshuf2/README.md

 Same as shuf, but the script is invoked with pyshuf2.
 Read the [GNU manual](https://www.gnu.org/software/coreutils/manual/html_node/shuf-invocation.html) for shuf for more details.
-I haven't used shuf -- I wrote this because it didn't come standard on MacOS.
+I created this fork because I needed it on an embedded system that ran an extremely limited copy of Linux, on 128 MB of RAM, and had only 16 GB of storage.

 ### "Cookbook"